wesalvaro/promice/README.md

 ### Factories with `each(string, InjectedPromiseCallback)`

-The first argumnt is to name our factory for injection by other things.
+The first argument names our factory for injection by other things.
 Each time a factory is injected, it is re-evaluated.

 ```js
 promice.each('networkTime', () => (resolve) => resolve(